Commonwealth-of-Learning/openbooks/PBConverter/README.md

 2. **Permission Errors**: Ensure write permissions for output directory
 3. **Memory Issues**: Large sites may require increased memory allocation
 4. **Malformed HTML**: Some sites may have invalid HTML that affects parsing
+5. **Book Downloads Not Found**:
+   - Check if the Pressbooks site has "Download this book" section enabled
+   - Verify the site uses the standard Pressbooks download URL pattern
+   - Look for download links in the converter logs
+6. **Download Links Not Working**:
+   - Ensure the book has been exported in the desired formats
+   - Check if the site requires authentication to download books

 ### Debug Mode